DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 The JSON output file and its rationale is also discussed in /_documentation/softwareDescription.md_ - please review that document first. **Figure 2** the DTM-Tools publication provides an illustration and description of each field in the DTM-Tools JSON output.

-To view the .JSON output file in a visually-friendly format, use any online JSON formatter (look for "JSON formatter" in any web search engine).
+To view the JSON output file in a visually-friendly format, use any online JSON formatter (search for "JSON formatter" in any web search engine).
 Some examples are:

 [sample1]:https://jsonformatter.curiousconcept.com/